mellaurie/tone/pages/02.april-2020/04.u4/03.topic-2/06.video-audio/subsection.md

 ### Video & Audio Assignments

 How do you currently integrate technology/media into your assignments?
 Is there an opportunity for personalization or creativity in the way information is presented?
-Let's discuss utilizing media in your assignments, such as video, audio, images, etc..
+Let's discuss utilizing media in your assignments, such as video and audio applications.

 **Video Assessments**